sa1987/OpenDoorProject/HowTO.md

 ### Edit README

 Once you've completed these steps, update the content of this **README** and add a short description of your project with a link to the book URL.If you liked the template, please give a star :laughing:.
-*We would highly appreciate if you mention the agape repo as a reference/source material!*
+*We would highly appreciate if you also mention the agape repo as a reference/source material!*

 The configuration details of the quiz and certificate generator will be published separately.